 Which leaves you with setting up your travel potty seat in the galley area or the aisle.
 Neither of which is going to go over well with the flight attendants or fellow passengers.
 Solution: Just use the Mommy Potty instead.

 Much as we love the Mommy Potty, I have to admit that there are times when we needed a Plan B. For example:

 If you’re on an older toilet in a private home, you may not be able to sit down all the way, due to lack of space.
 Instead, you’ll probably have to hover-squat (bonus: toning exercises for you!).
 This solution can also be hard to pull off if, say, you’ve got a Baby Sibling or two on the way.
 In those cases, having a fold-up potty seat

-But when all else fails, there’s nothing like the secure embrace of a parent sitting right behind you, arms wrapped protectively around you, to take the fear out of using a public restroom when you’re still transitioning out of diapers.
+But when all else fails, there’s nothing like the Mommy Potty’s secure embrace of a parent sitting right behind you, arms wrapped protectively around you, to take the fear out of using a public restroom when you’re still transitioning out of diapers.

 One Last Consideration…

-If your would-be Big Kid is as terrified of that blinking sensor light as Kimmie was, it’s worth it to take a peek at the handicapped stall (or even better yet, the family restroom if one exists!) before you get your child undressed.
+If your would-be Big Kid is as terrified of that blinking sensor light as Kimmie was, it’s worth it to take a peek at the “handicapped” stall (or even better yet, the family restroom if one exists!) before you get your child undressed.
 In our experience, these are the best places to look if you want to avoid the modern “convenience” of the automatic flushing sensor, which can both scare your sensitive youngster and soak your own backside.